Latest Influenza Vaccines (Protects against Flu and H1N1 Viruses) & Sinopharm COVID-19 Make your Appointment at Tel: 6694 1661 |

 Seasonal allergic rhinitis is seasonal and is caused by outdoor allergens such as pollen from trees and plants.
 There may be a genetic or hereditary factor involved.
 If your parents have allergies,you might also have a predisposition to have allergies.
 The chance is higher if your mother has allergies.

-A Comprehensive Allergy Test can be done at our medical clinic.
-Please make an appointment for a consultation with Dr Don Lau at Tel: 6694 1661.
+A Comprehensive Allergy Test can be done at a medical clinic.

 Comprehensive Allergies Test for up to 101 allergens: